ost-utechja/UTech_Jamaica_Student_FAQs/arts.md

 <details>
 <summary><strong>What is the procedure to access services at the Centre for the Arts?</strong></summary>

-To access services:
+To access services offered by the Centre for the Arts:

-1. Submit a written request (letter, memo, or email) outlining the details of your activity to tentatively reserve a date and time
+1. Submit a written request (letter, memo, or email) outlining the details of your event to tentatively reserve the desired date and time
-2. Receive written confirmation regarding availability and applicable contributions
+2. Receive written confirmation of availability and any applicable contribution
 3. Complete the required application form and obtain the necessary approvals
-4. Submit the original completed form to the Centre for the Arts
+4. Submit the completed application form to the Centre for the Arts
-5. Receive an invoice outlining any required payment
+5. Receive an invoice outlining the required payment, where applicable
-6. Submit proof of payment before the event
+6. Submit proof of payment prior to the event

 </details>